ODOT Stark-77 Bridge Replacement and Rehabilitation

 - Two minor modifications, Ramp G and 0950 over Navarre Road.

-The plans required extensive construction phasing to mitigate risks of deconstructing the existing superstructures, which acted as horizontal struts against the existing abutment movement.
+The plans required extensive planning and detailing of construction phasing to mitigate risks of deconstructing the existing superstructures, which acted as horizontal struts against the existing abutment movement.
 The new abutments use geosynthetic reinforced soil (GRS) and cellular lightweight concrete fill behind abutment backwalls (semi-integral and traditional) to alleviate horizontal pressures on the superstructure and substructures.
 A 72-inch-diameter sanitary sewer relocation was needed to clear the site for construction, which required extensive de-watering and underground transition structures.

 ACIP piles have been used in Europe since the 1960s and extensively in the U.S. since the 1980s.
 Their use has been prevalent in vertical structures, while bridge and transportation structures have been slow to adopt, with AASHTO not addressing their design.